JamFox/docs.jamfox.dev/docs/content/games/nfs-world-nrz.md

 - Levelskipped from Level 1 to Level 28: Using the FXX-K for 28 minutes during a 2x weekend (without the +50% boost), 23,212 REP and 149,411 cash.
 - Levelskipped from Level 28 to Level 65: Using the Bolide for 28 minutes during a 2x weekend (with the +50% boost), 326,571 REP and 774,225 cash.
 - Levelskipped from Level 65 to Level 68: Using La Voiture Noire for 28 minutes during a 2x weekend (with the +50% boost), 726,382 REP and 1,528,078 cash.

+So with three Lemans races over 1.5h it is possible to go from Level 1 to Level 68.
+Compare that to normal gameplay where one can reach around Level 42-49 after 100-300 events (6-10h of gameplay) over a much longer timeframe (examples from a couple friends).

 City Perimeter is the highest-paying events after Lemans efficieny drops off after Level 60.
 Its high efficiency is due to the track's design, which allows for maintaining high average speeds.
 Example City Perimeter payouts at level 95 with S2 Class car: